Artist as Leader: Camille A. Brown

 As time goes on, a work collects energy.
 Every contribution to a work matters.
 Twenty-five years from now, my dancers and musicians should still see themselves inside of a work.
 They should never be forgotten.

-CM: That’s very deep and it connects to our notion of leading through artistry, because you are giving your dancers permission or freedom.
-I'm wondering if you have a story about how or when your dance has created change in somebody.
+Q: That’s very deep and it connects to our notion of leading through artistry, because you are giving your dancers permission or freedom.
+Do you have a story about how or when your dance has created change in somebody.

 Then another example is when an older white woman came up to me after BLACK GIRL and said, "I want to thank you.
 My daughter asked me to come to the show."
 She said, "I didn't really want to come."
 I asked her why and she said, "I don't know.
 Out of the entire series, your show was the one I didn't want to come to."
 We didn’t chat further because I could tell she was still processing her feelings.
 But it was clear there had been a profound change in her perception.
 That was a year ago.
 I'd be interested in reconnecting with her now.